koranke/UIFramework/README.md

 involves classes that model the core controls that a page may contain, like text boxes, check boxes, combo boxes and buttons.
 At the top level is a class that represents the website and exposes all the available pages.
 Tests drive actions by utilizing the PCOM classes rather than directly calling the underlying UI automation technology.
+The framework even allows for the auto-generation of page classes if you have a cooperative developer who can add "data-testid" attributes.

-Currently, this project is more of a proof-of-concept that demonstrates certain patterns and approaches to UI automation rather than a fully-featured framework that can be dropped in as a dependency and immediately used.
+This project is a proof-of-concept that demonstrates certain patterns and approaches to UI automation rather than a fully-featured framework that can be dropped in as a dependency and immediately used.
 It handles standard HTML elements but may be missing some element support, and it has no element support for any popular custom web control libraries.
 There are two versions, one for Selenium and one for Playwright.
 From a test perspective, they work the same.